isabella232/PayPal-JS-FullStack-Standard-Checkout-Sample/README.md

   <hr />
 </div>

-# PayPal JS FullStack Advanced Checkout
+# PayPal JS FullStack Standard Checkout
 This sample app shows you how to integrate PayPal into your app for the [standard checkout(https://developer.paypal.com/docs/checkout/standard/integrate/) workflow.

 To create this application from scratch, follow the [Standard Checkout integration](https://developer.paypal.com/docs/checkout/standard/integrate/) guide from the [PayPal Developer](https://developer.paypal.com/home) docs.

-## Public/Index.html
+## Public/index.html

 ### Create Order
 The `createOrder()` callback allows you to create the request of your order with the following properties from the [V2 orders create call](https://developer.paypal.com/api/orders/v2/#orders-create-request-body): item_total, purchase_units, and more.